 The chances of successfully appealing an official court ruling in Georgia depend entirely on your specific situation.
 Generally, however, statistics indicate an overall success rate of about 7 to 20 percent.

 Adam Levin Law Can Help You With Your Appeal

 Are you fearful of an unsuccessful appeal?
 The first and most crucial step you need to take is to contact a reputable Athens criminal lawyer.
-At Adam Levin Law, we’ll go the extra mile to ensure your rights are protected and any erroneous judgment is reversed.
-Get in touch with us today!
+At Adam Levin Law, we’ll go the extra mile to protect your rights and reverse any erroneous judgment.

 We understand the entire process of appealing a ruling and have the necessary experience to make sure you get the results you desire.
 Contact us today, and let’s start working on your appeal.